Yord/shargs/README.md

 First, when declaring the order of stages in `argv`, `opts`, and `args`:
 Checks verify that `argv`, `opts`, or `args` have a certain shape or follow certain rules.
 But applying stages may change that shape or bent those rules.
-And checks cannot possibly account for all these changes, especially if your own custom stages are involved.
+And checks cannot possibly account for all those changes, especially if your own custom stages are involved.
 So there is only one way out:
 Checks must always be run before any stage is run, and by splitting checks and stages into two different objects, `parser` makes sure of that.